Reviews You Can Rely On

 Somewhat heavy

-The Asics Novablast 4 is a standard-fitting, versatile running shoe that rides better than most.
-From its trampoline-effect midsole to its geometric outsole, this exciting, newly updated running shoe will take you through your training in comfort.
-Asics created a maximally cushioned shoe that provides powerful energy return, making it suitable for runners and runs of all types.
-While the Novablast houses a pretty chunky design, its lightweight materials prevent it from feeling too thick or imbalanced underfoot.
+The Asics Novablast 4 is a standard-fitting, versatile running shoe that rides significantly better than most.
+From its trampoline-effect midsole to its agile 8 mm drop to its geometric outsole, this exciting running shoe will take you through your training in comfort.
+Asics masterfully combined the traits of a maximally cushioned shoe that readily absorbs impacts with a non-plated midsole that provides powerful energy return and a more aggressive rocker angle and location (we measured 25.0 degrees, 69.5% forward from the heel), making this a great shoe for runners and runs of all types.
+If you're trying to pick up the pace a bit, the Brooks Hyperion Max 2 takes things up a notch with a full-length plastic plate that makes it a bit snappier.
+It's not quite as comfortable and cushioned as the Novablast, but it strikes a very good balance of speed and comfort.
+While the Novablast houses a pretty chunky-looking design in its 38 mm stack, its lightweight materials prevent it from feeling too thick or imbalanced underfoot.
+Everyone on our testing team loved this shoe, from speed workouts to long-distance cruises.

 As with many road-specific shoes, the Asics Novablast 4 lacks the traction necessary for slick, wintery surfaces.
 The Novablast does everything well except for gripping a damp road, taking it out of contention as a crossover shoe for trails.
-Since it is a well-cushioned shoe, the Novablast 4 weighs 7.36 ounces per women's size 6.5 shoe.
-This is slightly more than race-focused options, and if that is what you're after, you may prefer some of the super shoes that we discuss below.
-The most impressively lightweight shoe is the Nike Vaporfly 3, but it lacks the versatility of the Novablast.
-The Hoka Mach 6 is less cushioned but is a supremely versatile shoe that delivers much of what the Novablast does.
-Knowing that the Novablast offers a balanced ride with bouncy energy return, we'll gladly tote around the extra few ounces.
+If you need more traction but still want this level of comfort, the Asics Gel-Kayano 31 might be more what you're looking for.
+The Novablast is also on the heavier side of things, weighing 7.36 ounces per shoe (size 6.5).
+Though it doesn't feel as clunky as that weight makes it sound, runners looking to cut shoe weight may appreciate the Hoka Mach 6 a bit more.
+The Mach 6 is nearly as good as the Novablast, making it a very versatile shoe, but weighs just 6.27 ounces per shoe.
+Still, knowing that the Novablast offers a balanced ride with bouncy energy return, we'll gladly tote around the extra few ounces.
 Runners needing a single high-performing shoe will enjoy the pep, comfort, and look of the updated Novablast.

 Read more: Asics Novablast 4 review